BiCroLab/blissNP/README.md

 * samplename_description_samplebarcode__summary.txt: summary of the analysis
 * samplename_description_samplebarcode_chr-loc-countDifferentUMI.bed: list of (chr,start,end,number at this location) for each DSB location
 * samplename_description_samplebarcode__q60_chr-loc-strand-umi-pcr.tsv: list of (chr,start,end,strand,UMI,number of PCR duplicates) for each DSB

+To modify *samplename*,*description*,*samplebarcode* one needs to edit the *bliss_NP/test/samplesheet/test.csv* file (it is possible to introduce more lines, one for each sample in case the library is a pool of different samples with different barcodes)